 Eating fresh foods is an important part of a healthy lifestyle and we have the ultimate food storage guide for you.
 With many foods, storage is obvious: you don’t leave meat out on the counter for days on end and you don’t put bananas in the fridge (or can you?).
 But after some research, we found some surprising information.

 Here are our top 8 tips for keeping your food fresh longer!
 Some of these are really surprising!

 These foods should be kept OUT of the refrigerator.
 They will turn mealy and often lose much of the intensity of their unique taste unless they are kept in a cool, dry place.

 7. Tomatoes –

 Although a cold tomato slice is hard to beat, refrigeration directly affects many of the flavor compounds.
 Store tomatoes on your countertop, away from the sun.

 Oranges, grapefruit, lemons, and limes will dry out and lose their vigorous taste if left in the fridge.

 5. Milk –

 Store milk and other dairy products in the top shelves of your fridge.
-Although pint jugs of milk fit snugly in the door of your refrigerator, the door is the warmest part!
+Although pint jugs of milk fit snugly in the door of your refrigerator, the door is the warmest part of the fridge!